sqlancer/sqlancer/CONTRIBUTING.md

 mvn verify
 ```

-We use [Travis-CI](https://travis-ci.com/) to automatically check PRs.
+We use [GitHub Actions](https://github.com/sqlancer/sqlancer/blob/master/.github/workflows/main.yml) to automatically check PRs.

 ## Testing

-As part of the Travis-CI gate, we use smoke testing by running SQLancer on each supported DBMS for some minutes, to test that nothing is obviously broken.
+As part of the GitHub Actions check, we use smoke testing by running SQLancer on each supported DBMS for some minutes, to test that nothing is obviously broken.
 For DBMS for which all bugs have been fixed, we verify that SQLancer cannot find any further bugs (i.e., the return code is zero).

 In addition, we use [unit tests](https://github.com/sqlancer/sqlancer/tree/master/test/sqlancer) to test SQLancer's core functionality, such as random string and number generation as well as option passing.
 When fixing a bug, add a unit test, if it is easily possible.